-Jesus begins his letter to Polycarp by reminding the church that He was alive, although He had once been dead ($\underline{vs. 8}$).
-He wanted them to remember that no matter how bad they were suffering, He had been there; he had done that; and because He had overcome, they could rest assured that they would as well.
-He would see to it!
+Jesus begins his letter to Polycarp by reminding the church that He was alive, although He had once been dead (vs. 8).
+He wanted them to remember that no matter how bad they were suffering, He had been there; he had done that; and because He had overcome, they could rest assured that they would overcome as well.
+Christ would see to it!
 He has the power to enable us all to overcome whatever trails we face in this world.
-If I didn't truly believe that this morning, I would give up preaching forever!
-Jesus Christ knows exactly what you are going through this morning, and He overcame much worse on that first
+If I didn't truly believe that this, I would give up preaching forever!
+Jesus Christ knows exactly what you are going through at all times, and He overcame much worse on that first Easter Sunday.

-Easter Sunday.
 Take whatever you are dealing with today to Him in prayer.
 If He can rise from the dead, then He can surely handle your problems...
 TRUTH!
 So, have no fear.

-There are 365 "Fear nots" in the Bible.
+There are 365 "Fear nots" in The Bible.
 That's one for every day of the year.
-So, take God at His word.
+So, take God at His Word.
 He sees what you are facing, and He will never leave you, nor forsake you (Hebrews 13:5).
 Cast your cares upon Him, because He cares for you (1 Peter 5:7), or as I once heard someone say, "Don't stay up all night worrying.
 Give it all to God.
-He's gonna be up all night anyways!"
-Jesus wanted the church of Smyrna to understand that He "knew" (eido in the Greek - meaning to know intimately) all about their "afflictions and their poverty".
+He's gonna be up all night anyway!"
+Jesus wanted the church of Smyrna to understand that He "knew" (eido in the Greek - meaning to know intimately) all about "their afflictions and their poverty".
 The word He used for "afflictions" (Thlipsis) means to have such weight coming down upon you that you are being crushed by it.
 The Church of Smyrna was being "crushed" just like the Myrrh for which they were named, and the fragrance going up to God was very pleasing indeed.
 They were a living sacrifice, holy and acceptable to God (Romans 12:1).

 The word that Christ used for "poverty" (Ptocheia) means to be in wretched destitution; to be a beggar, and yet He tells them that they are rich (plousios).
 These are the exact same words that He used to describe the rich man and Lazarus in His parable of Luke 16:19-31.
 You see, God doesn't look at riches by the worlds standards.
 He measures us by our spiritual wealth.
-These Christians at Smyrna, who had been banned form the trades and could not find work, these poor Christians who had been forced to worship in caves while their pagan neighbors offered up incense to Caesar and various Roman "gods" in lavish temples, were RICH beyond measure in the eyes of The Only ONE that mattered!
-Jesus wanted them to know that though they had nothing now, their treasures in Heaven were vast.
+These Christians at Smyrna, who had been banned from the trades and could not find work; these poor Christians, who had been forced to worship in caves while their pagan neighbors offered up incense to Caesar and various Roman "gods" in lavish temples, were RICH beyond measure in the eyes of The Only ONE that mattered!
+Jesus wanted them to know that although they had little or nothing in this material world, their treasures in Heaven were vast.
 HE was their shield and very great reward (Genesis 15:1).